BoeJaker/Docker-Workbench/README.md

 <br>

 ## Overview
-Each dockerfile contains commands to bootstrap an its associated image, install a git package, currently it is installed to /app
+Each dockerfile contains commands to bootstrap an its associated image, install a git package, currently it is installed to /app.

+These can be found in the docker-compose as service definitions.
+This compose provides flexibility to use testing workflows for each of the following servers and clients, as well as a selection of services to run along-side.

 <br>